microsoft/BuildTourHack/stories/5/511_Paint3d.md

 # Task 5.1.1 - Create the model in Paint3D

-Creating a 3D model of our products will open up a world of opportunities.
-We can 3D print prototype noses, render them in 3D to visualize how they look, or even see them for ourselves in Virtual Reality!
+Creating 3D models of our products opens up a world of opportunities.
+We can 3D print prototype noses, render them in 3D to see how they look, and even view them in Virtual Reality!

-3D Paint is a simple tool in the Windows 10 Creators Update that allows us to create and paint 3D models.
+3D Paint is a simple tool available in the Windows 10 Creators Update that allows us to create and paint 3D models.
 Perfect for this task!

 ## Prerequisites

 This walkthrough assumes that you have:
 * Windows 10 Creators Update